 We have begun the process of discussions with artists, staff, community leaders, and board members.
 Those discussions will be ongoing, and more importantly, permanent.
 In addition we have also begun sensitivity training sessions for the Playhouse as a whole, which also will be ongoing.

-In the coming weeks and months we will outline our initiatives and action items concerning our new mission, our staffing, and our board focus and goals.
-We will share these with the greater community we serve.
+Beginning in the summer of 2020, we have begun tracking our initiatives and action items concerning our new mission, our staffing, and our board focus and goals.
+We will share these with the greater community we serve on an ongoing basis.

 We imagine a world where all bodies and voices are present, heard, and welcome.